kevinnivekkevin/3204_coursework_1/README.md

 - Simulated Network - `10.0.0.2`
 - User Access - [`http://127.0.0.1:5601`](http://127.0.0.1:5601)
 - Browse to [`http://127.0.0.1:5601/app/dashboards`](http://127.0.0.1:5601/app/dashboards) to view the log dashboards. (e.g [Packetbeat] Overview ECS)
+- Exported diagrams can be imported by placing them in `config/dashboard` and renaming them to `project_board.ndjson`

 <p align="right">(<a href="#ict3204---coursework-assignment-1">back to top</a>)</p>